 - Our award-winning Community Connector program builds networks of neighbors and friends who can be there for each other – plus have fun and get more active together.
-We have thriving Community Connector programs in the Western Addition, the Cayuga, Miraloma Park, Merced Extension Triangle, and Inner Sunset neighborhoods, and recently launched programs in Midtown Terrace and Sunnyside.
+We have thriving Community Connector programs in the Western Addition, the Cayuga, Crocker Amazon, Inner Sunset, Outer Sunset/Parkside, Miraloma Park, Merced Extension Triangle, Midtown Terrace, and Sunnyside neighborhoods, and a recently launched program in Potrero Hill.

 - Our Food Delivery Networks bring groceries and human connection to seniors and people with disabilities who can’t get to food pantries on their own.
 We have networks in three neighborhoods: Oceanview/Merced Heights/Ingleside (OMI); Parkmerced/University Park (PUP); and the Bayview.

 - We also help get ideas get off-the-ground in neighborhoods across San Francisco.
 We actively seek out small, neighborhood-specific projects to incubate and grow, since these can often go far with a bit of extra support.

 Glenda and her neighbors have grown the intergenerational Cayuga Community Connectors to nearly 200 people.